 This is not an exhaustive list but aims to help you.
 Capture any details in your plan where you have answered Yes.
-If you have selected No or Don't Know, consider whether these are relevant to your organisation.
+If you have selected No or Don't Know, consider whether these are relevant to your business.

-Equipment, Data and Documentation Yes No Don't Know What is your key equipment?
+Equipment, Data and Documentation Yes/ List No Don't Know What is your key equipment?
 Is there contingency plans in place to cater for the loss or failure of key equipment?
-Do you regularly update an inventory of key equipment for your organisation?
-Do you have any controls for the movement of your equipment?
+Do you regularly update an inventory of key equipment for your business?
+Do you have any controls for the movement of your business equipment?
 Do you regularly copy/back-up data and information?
 Are critical documents protected robustly?
 Do you have copies of critical records at a separate location?

-Buildings and People Yes No Don't Know Does your premises have an emergency evacuation procedure?
+Buildings and People Yes / List No Don't Know Does your business premises have an emergency evacuation procedure?
 Are there fire safety procedures in place?
+If yes, are the procedures documented clearly and easily accessible?
 Do you have access to the premises at all times?
-If yes, is the plan documented clearly and easily accessible?
 Do you have access to an alternative workplace to use in an emergency?
 Do you have a list of all employee contact telephone numbers and home addresses?
 Where is this stored?
 Have staff been allocated specific roles in the event of an incident?
-If the premises was made unavailable, could staff work from an alternative location or from home?
+If the business premises was made unavailable, could staff work from an alternative location or from home?
 Are any staff members proficient in first aid or have medical training?
-Have you identified or considered any risks to your organisation from the surrounding area or other organisations, eg Flood risk?
+Have you identified or considered any risks to your business from the surrounding area or other businesses, eg Flood risk?

-IT Yes No Don't Know Are your IT systems critical to the running of your organisation?
+IT Yes / List No Don't Know Are your IT systems critical to the running of your business?
 If the IT system was inaccessible are there manual processes that could maintain critical functions and administration?
 How long would IT recovery take?
 Who would recover the system?
 What are their contact details?
 Do you have a tested IT disaster recovery plan?
 Is your computer anti-virus software up to date?
 Are documented IT security policies and procedures in place?
 Are all users fully aware of e-mail and internet usage policies?
 Is your company system part of a larger network?
 Do you know how many platforms/services/applications or operating systems support critical business functions?
 Is expertise of how to use your IT system, knowledge of where critical documents are electronically stored etc, limited to one individual?
-Do you have vital computer information stored on back-up discs held off site?
+Do you have vital computer information stored on back-up discs held off site or cloud based?

 Customers and Suppliers Yes No Don't Know Do you have alternative suppliers for critical equipment/ stores/ parts/goods/ products etc?
 Do you have an arrangement with your critical suppliers where they will inform you if they cannot make a delivery?
 Do your suppliers have a business continuity plan?
 Do you have your suppliers correct contact details both office hours and out of office hours?
-Do you have the correct contact details for all your main contacts and parents?
-Do you have any key stakeholders who you will need to be in constant contact with during a crisis?
-Other NK Milton City Co Keynes uncil
+Do you have the correct contact details for all your main customers?
+Do you have any key customers who you will need to be in constant contact with during a crisis?
+Other